 Media and Marketing Historian, Associate Professor of Public Communication at the University of Technology Sydney

-Over the course of his Fellowship, Robert will examine the materials contained in the Rousel Studios collection.
-The project will analyse these materials with a view to understanding the everyday operations of the Rousel Studios and contextualising them within their broader social, cultural, commercial, and economic contexts.
+Over the course of his Fellowship, Robert examined the materials contained in the Rousel Studios collection.
+The project analysed these materials with a view to understanding the everyday operations of the Rousel Studios and contextualising them within their broader social, cultural, commercial, and economic contexts.

-Research will firstly focus on ascertaining the everyday operations of the Rousel Studios, from its organisation and client lists to its creative output.
-The project will then delve more deeply into the archival materials to explore the ways in which the Rousel Studios interacted with other firms with a view to mapping Sydney marketing industries.
-By developing a clearer outline of Rousel Studios’ operations and its interaction with allied and associated businesses during the interwar period, this project will expand our understanding of this business and its operations and offer new insights into Sydney’s marketing industry during the 1920s and 1930s.
+Research firstly focused on ascertaining the everyday operations of the Rousel Studios, from its organisation and client lists to its creative output.
+The project then delved more deeply into the archival materials to explore the ways in which the Rousel Studios interacted with other firms with a view to mapping Sydney marketing industries.
+By developing a clearer outline of Rousel Studios’ operations and its interaction with allied and associated businesses during the interwar period, this project expanded understandings of this business and its operations and offers new insights into Sydney’s marketing industry during the 1920s and 1930s.

 Robert’s publications include But Wait, There’s More … A History of Australia’s Advertising Industry, 1900-2000 (Melbourne University Press, 2008), Consumer Australia: Historical Perspectives (CSP, 2010).
 His most recent book, Through Glass Doors: Inside the World of Australian Advertising Agencies, 1959-1989 (co-authored with Jackie Dickenson – UWAP, 2016) uses oral history interviews to go behind the scenes of Australia’s advertising agencies during the ‘Mad Men’ period.

 Cultural and media historian, senior lecturer in Sociology at Macquarie University, Sydney

 Project title: Intimate geographies of media: Public service radio for women, 1932-1975